iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 2 reviews"/>
 </p>

+> I am becoming increasingly disappointed with this app.
+It hasn't checked exposure since January 5th 2021, that's over 5 weeks ago.
+Seems a pointless app.
+I have been opening the app almost daily.<br> :date: __2021-02-12 23:49:49__

+> Was good in the beginning when the app first into being, but has gotten slack.
+On the main page of the app it just has that I was last notified on the 6th January 2021, and has not changed since.
+Thinking of deleting the app because it seems that you can't trust anyone these days.
+Sacrificed my 2020 year, and maybe more to come, to take care of my father by myself, no other family or friends and would like to know if I have been exposed.
+May have to sacrifice my life and go back to work soon.<br> :date: __2021-02-09 03:10:27__

 > This app used to update daily to show potential exposures.
 Here we are on Feb 1 and app last updated exposures on Jan 17.
 Perhaps funding ran out.
 I will be deleting this app.
 Update: Ultimately had to uninstall and reinstall.
 Will see if it updates regularly.<br> :date: __2021-02-02 15:24:09__

 > I had the app for a few months, but I never got a notification.
 Either COVID didn't exist where I was, or people are not using the app properly.
 Looking at the other reviews I'm going to go with people aren't using the app properly with no fault of their own.
 If it's difficult to get a pin on the app then people will be less likely to log their positive results.<br> :date: __2021-01-27 17:45:33__